telerik/blazor-docs/components/editor/prosemirror-schema/modify-default-schema.md

 List here the KB articles created as part of https://github.com/telerik/blazor/issues/9608

-Similar to how this is handle in the Grid State article - https://docs.telerik.com/blazor-ui/components/grid/state#examples -->
+Similar to how this is handled in the Grid State article - https://docs.telerik.com/blazor-ui/components/grid/state#examples -->